neemiasbsilva/datascience-portfolio/mathematic-and-statistics/fundamental-of-statistics/readme.md

 When interpret correlation is to not confuse it with a **causation**, given that a correlation is not a causation.
 Another point to keep in mind, coefficients'value range varie between -1 and 1, and if you want to use correlation of a variable itself the result its always be 1, in other words $Cor(X, X) = 1$.

 To understand more about check the notebook available in the notebook folder.

+# Covariance

+For measure the joint variability of two random variables and describe the relationship between these two variables we use as a metric **Covariance**.
+This metric can be defined as the expected value of the product of the two variables from their means.
+The formula show bellow:

+$$ Cov(Y, Z) = E[(Y - E(Y)) (Z - E(Z))] $$

+Covariance can take negative, positive or zero values.
+Positive indicate that these two variables tend to vary in the same direction.
+Negative indicate the variables vary in the opposite direction.
+And finally, zero meant they don't vary together.

+To understand more about check the notebook available in the notebook folder.